 In numerous states, conducting a Municipal Lien Search is a mandatory step in the due diligence process for real estate transactions.
 It's essential to expand your investigation beyond just the county clerk's office to identify any preexisting financial obligations that may lead to a future lien.
+Municipalities can attach unrecorded liens to a property, which can be expensive and require extensive repairs a n d corrections a s this information is not found in a standard title Search.

 A Municipal Lien Search uncovers hidden issuesthat might not be recorded in the public records but can have significantfinancial implications for new property owners.
 These include: